 If you have a suggestion or comment, please go here.

 The Preserve is home to mice, rats, moles, voles, muskrats, woodchucks, beavers, squirrels, skunks, mink, rabbits, raccoons, opossums, foxes, coyotes, and deer.
+Some 33 mammal species have been documented.
 They all play a role in maintaining a healthy biodiverse community.
 Remember parks are for people, but Preserves are for critters.
 Here are a few animals you may see in the preserve if you are quiet and observant.

 The Eastern Cottontail is home in various habitats: woodlands, thickets, fields, brush piles, and lawns.
 They often freeze in place and rely on camouflage fur to hide from predators.
 They make a small nest burrow which they line with soft plants and fur from the mother rabbit’s chest.
 They cover the burrow with dried leaves and grasses.
 Babies are born naked and helpless, with their eyes closed.